fanf2/qp/README.md

 Most of the code has only been tested on 64-bit little endian machines.
 It might work on 32-bit machines (provided the compiler supports 64 bit integers) and probably won't work on a big-endian machine.
-The "fn" (five-bit new) variation should be more portable since it avoids the mistakes of the earlier code.
+The "`fn`" (five-bit new) variation should be more portable since it avoids the mistakes of the earlier code.

 Key strings can be byte-aligned but values must be word-aligned; you